ws6tg/SMART-Tutorials/docs/source/index.rst

 - The :doc:`Tutorials <tutorials/index>` contains examples on how to use **SMART** for various integration and imputation tasks.

+- The :doc:`SMART API Documentation <api/index>` provides details on available classes and functions.

 Citation
 ========
 Zhihua Du, Qiyi Chen, Weiliang Huang, Jinmiao Chen & Xubin Zheng.
 SMART: Spatial multi-omic aggregation using graph neural networks and metric learning.
 2024.